htorrespo/js-learning/keystone/introdution.md

 MongoDB has several default parameters, including storing data in /data/db and running on port 27017.
 Also, mongod is the daemon (host process for the database) and mongo is the command-line shell that connects to a specific instance of mongod.

 VS Code supports working with MongoDB databases via the Azure CosmosDB extension, you can create, manage and query MongoDB databases from within VS Code.
-To learn more, visit the VS Code docs: Working with MongoDB.
+To learn more, visit the VS Code docs: Working with MongoDB (https://code.visualstudio.com/docs/azure/mongodb).

 Learn more in the MongoDB docs: